Briefing: US birthright citizenship ruling and surrogacy – what do UK parents need to know?

 How long will it take to get a UK passport for my surrogate baby?

-Applications for British nationality and UK passports can take months when there is no particular urgency, but the UK government is able to expedite applications when necessary, and we are hopeful will do so if there are significant problems getting US passports for surrogate babies in the months ahead.
+Applications for British nationality and UK passports can take many months when there is no particular urgency, but the UK government is able to expedite applications when necessary, and we are hopeful will do so if there are significant problems getting US passports for surrogate babies in the months ahead.
 Such special measures have a long history, as has our involvement in winning them.

 In the early months of COVID, the US government suddenly stopped issuing US passports, and we wrote to the UK Home Secretary and subsequently worked closely with the government to expedite UK travel documents applications for surrogacy babies, which at that time were issued in around two weeks.
 Similarly when war broke out in Ukraine in 2022 we again worked with the government to get UK travel documents for 46 babies born to British parents – in some cases with British nationality and passports issued within hours of children being born.

 This latest crisis is of perhaps less obvious practical urgency, but we have seen it coming for some time so are already ahead in terms of preparation.
 In February, we wrote to the Home Secretary to alert the government to the risk of birthright citizenship no longer being available to surrogacy babies born in the US and were pleased to be invited to work with a Home Office working group to try and streamline the process for securing UK travel documents for surrogate babies generally.
-That work is ongoing and we have been in touch with the Home Office today, who understand the new urgency.

 While we don’t yet know how this new streamlined process will work, please do be reassured that we are working the problem and will continue to do all we can for the families and children we support.
-We are hopeful, although cannot yet guarantee, that it will be possible to get a UK passport in 3-6 weeks after the birth.

 So what do I need to do?
 Immediate actions for British parents pursuing US surrogacy